973398769/mategen_pro-main/README.md

 ## 🙏 Acknowledgments

-Special thanks to all contributors and the Jiutian AI Research Team for their continuous support and development of MateGen.
+Special thanks to all contributors for their continuous support and development of MateGen.

 ---

 <div align="center">
-Made with ❤️ by Jiutian AI Research Team
+Made with ❤️ by 973398769
 <br><br>
 <sub>Last Updated: December 2025</sub>
 </div>